 Many of the bars and restaurants can be found around Playa de los Pescadores and Playa del Rivero.
 This is where most of the nightlife action is too.
 Some good dining options include Resto Pub 70 for seafood and Italian dishes, Bona Ona for a variety of seafood, Raíz for vegan and vegetarian options, and Franca for pasta, milanesa, and more seafood.
 Seafood is quite popular here!

 Walking around town during peak season, you’ll see tons of signs advertising for chivitos, ice cream, tacos, and more.
 There are many little hole-in-the-wall places to try!

 Most things to do in Punta Del Diablo can be done without a tour.
 The national park is within walking distance, but there are horseback tours you can take into the park and along the beach.
 There are also surfing lessons that can be booked in town, but if you want to go out on your own, you can rent a board at some shops and hostels.

 These activities can easily be booked or organized when you arrive in town.
-If you want to take a horseback tour and are in Punta Del Diablo during peak season, it may be best to book a day or two in advance.
+If you want to take a horseback tour or day tour to neighboring cities and are in Punta Del Diablo during peak season, it may be best to book at least a day or two in advance.